wyattx05/apple-folders-image-generation/Model 6 Download.md

-# How to download this model
+# How to download the latest model
-I am still getting used to using Git-Hub so for now I am hosting the model on Google Drive and it can be downloaded from there.
+I am still getting used to using GitHub so for now I am hosting the model on Google Drive and it can be downloaded from there.
 This won't be the case forever.
+I plan on making more models off of stable diffusion for me to post on platforms like Hugginface for easier access.

 # Download Link 🔗
 https://drive.google.com/file/d/1KQTvBtzFeAfi-vPcAscDHDkfMV5XNf-G/view?usp=sharing